How to Price Your Ecommerce Products for Maximum Growth

 Start with a figure that makes sense for your business, costs, and how you define target customers.
 Then move from there to creating a basic figure that works.

-Over time, you can adjust and test to see if that’s the best price for you.
-If the product isn’t selling as well as you like, test a higher and lower price.
 Sometimes a price that’s too low can make the product seem cheap, but a higher price will make it seem more premium.

 If you’re able to, consider using a nine at the end of the price.
 There’s a reason product usually cost $14.99 rather than $15.00—the price looks more like fourteen dollars than fifteen.